ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 - [ ] add code for fractional matching
 - [ ] add testing for casualty part
 - [ ] find results for a larger dataset ( for report )

-5. Cause Detection - develop from scratch
-- [ ] identify sentences containing cause
-- [ ] Add cause detection classifier
-- [ ] add plotting code
-- [ ] integrate with existing code

-6. ** Report - not important now
-- [x] cause detection ( we have not done this but will add it in report)
-- [ ] report accuracy figures (include #cas, cause accuracy figures) (to be calculated for larger dataset, can also say in presentation that we improved on the accuracy from the time of making this report)